The busiest hours chart

 The timezone caveat

-Heatmap hours are in UTC.
-If your community is primarily in a specific timezone, shift the heatmap mentally by the UTC offset.
+Chart hours are in UTC.
+If your community is primarily in a specific timezone, shift the hours mentally by the UTC offset.
 A peak at 20:00 UTC is 15:00 US Central (UTC-5) or 21:00 UK time (UTC+1).
-Knowing your community's predominant timezone makes the heatmap much more actionable.
+Knowing your community's predominant timezone makes the chart much more actionable.